JosephPB/XNet/README.md

 The paper presenting XNet has been accepted for presentation at the 2019 SPIE Medical Imaging conference and will be presented in February.
 The paper is published on the preprint database: [arXiv](https://arxiv.org/abs/1812.00548).
 Additioanlly, the conference poster can be found in ```poster.pdf```.

 Please note that some of the path variables may need to be corrected in order to utilise the current filing system.
 These are planned to be updated in the future.

+## Contact

+For more information on this work please contect Joseph Bullock (j.p.bullock@durham.ac.uk).